Mass media in China: Newspapers and journals

+Historical

+The Peking Gazette was an official government journal published during the Qing dynasty, and it played a vital role in bureaucratic communication and information dissemination.
+The gazette was shaped both by the state, and public opinion.
+Overtime during the Qing dynasty, accessibility to the gazettes grew from only relative elites being able to purchase, to readers with casual interest.
+As a result, gazettes began to be interpreted as "symbols of national legitimacy and tools of public instruction."

+People's Republic of China

 During the early period of the Cultural Revolution, the number of newspapers declined while independent publications by mass political organizations grew.
 Mao encouraged these independent publications.
-According to China's National Bureau of Statistics, the number of newspapers dropped from 343 in 1965, to 49 in 1966, and then to a 20th-century low of 43 in 1967.
+According to the National Bureau of Statistics, the number of newspapers dropped from 343 in 1965, to 49 in 1966, and then to a 20th-century low of 43 in 1967.
 At the same time, the number of publications by mass organizations such as Red Guards grew to an estimated number as high as 10,000.

 The number of newspapers in mainland China has increased from 43—virtually all CCP newspapers—in 1968 to 382 in 1980 and more than 2,200 today.
 By one official estimate, there are now more than 7,000 magazines and journals in the country.
 The number of copies of daily and weekly newspapers and magazines in circulation grew fourfold between the mid-1960s and the mid-to-late 1980s, reaching 310 million by 1987.

-These figures, moreover, underreport actual circulation, because many publishers use their own distribution networks rather than official dissemination channels and also deliberately understate figures to circumvent taxation.
-In addition, some 25,000 printing houses and hundreds of individual bookstores produce and sell unofficial material—mostly romance literature and pornography but also political and intellectual journals.
-China has many newspapers but the front runners are all State-run: the People's Daily, Beijing Daily, Guangming Daily and the Liberation Daily.
-The two primary news agencies in China are Xinhua News Agency and the China News Service.
-Xinhua was authorized to censor and edit the news of the foreign agencies in 2007.
-Some saw the power of Xinhua as making the press freedom weak and it allowed Xinhua to control the news market fully.

 The diversity in mainland Chinese media is partly because most state media outlets no longer receive heavy subsidies from the government, and are expected to cover their expenses through commercial advertising.
-They can no longer merely serve as mouthpieces of the government, but also need to attract advertising through programming that people find attractive.
-While the government issues directives defining what can be published, it does not prevent, and in fact encourages outlets to compete for viewers and advertising.

-Talk radio
+State-owned newspapers which are "commercialized" or "market-oriented" (meaning that they rely on advertising revenues and retail sales) also have greater latitude in their content.
+Bribery of reporters for positive coverage is not uncommon.